riscv-ovpsim/imperas-riscv-tests/README.md

 ### Downloading the simulator and tests
 For the GitHub version that you can use for running, for example, the RISCV.org compliance test suites, visit [github.com/riscv-ovpsim/imperas-riscv-tests](https://github.com/riscv-ovpsim/imperas-riscv-tests).

-For the more advanced version, with full tracing and extra features, and the latest ISA extensions such as V-vector and B-bitmanip, you need **riscvOVPsimPlus** so visit [OVPworld.org library page](https://www.ovpworld.org/library/wikka.php?wakka=riscvOVPsimPlus).
+For the more advanced version, with full tracing and extra features, and the latest ISA extensions such as V-vector, B-bitmanip and K-crypto(scalar), you need **riscvOVPsimPlus** so visit [OVPworld.org library page](https://www.ovpworld.org/library/wikka.php?wakka=riscvOVPsimPlus).
 This is still free, and as it is hosted on OVPworld it requires OVP registration.

 ### Running the tests
 To run the tests you need to have a configured target (e.g. riscvOVPsim and a tool chain set up).